 I had first heard of Hank O’Neal a few months ago when I met Suhayb Zarroug, Randy Friedberg, and Franco Valentino to feature their NFT photography venture on The Oppy.
 Little did I know that Hank has been a prolific character in New York’s photography and jazz music scene for the past few decades, after he spent a number of years working for the Central Intelligence Agency.
 So what does an ex-CIA agent, renowned photographer, and record label owner have to do with NFTs?

 Hank, who has resided in New York City since 1967, reflects on New York then and now as wonderful in starkly different ways.
-He doesn’t drink coffee, but accepted a hot chocolate, and after whirlwind chats of how he’s opened several jazz recording studios and telling me what used to exist where many NYU buildings stand now, he tells me of how he came to photograph people like Andy Warhol by happenstance.
-But something tells me he found himself in circles next to jazz greats like Dizzy Gillespie and characters like Jackie Onassis due to his open-minded, jovial, and curious nature.
+He doesn’t drink coffee, but accepted a hot chocolate, and after whirlwind chats of how he’s opened several jazz recording studios and telling me what used to exist where many NYU buildings stand now, he tells me of how he came to spend his career photographing people like Andy Warhol by a happy coincidence.
+But something tells me he found himself in circles next to prolific characters such as Dizzy Gillespie and Jackie Onassis due to his open-minded, jovial, and curious nature.

 The NFT project arose out of a project that began in 1985.
 Hank was asked to take a portrait of Andy Warhol as he was interviewed by Jerry Aronson for a documentary film about The Life and Times of Allen Ginsberg, a poet known for his counterculture views in the 50s and 60s.
 Hank repeatedly says how “expressionless” and empty Andy was that day, “kind of answer[ing]” the interview questions and not providing much at all for the portraits or interview.
 Hank decided to “Warhol the Warhol” by applying transparent primary color watercolors to the portraits (shown in header image) to the photographs of Andy, creating the piece called One Hundred Andys (above).
 He also applied double or more exposures to the images to bring some form of life to the “really ordinary portraits.”
 The result was truly a meta reenactment of Warhol’s iconic pop art style, but used on images of his ironically colorless self that day in 1985.
 Twenty years later, Hank digitally regenerated and enlarged these photos, and ultimately produced a permanent installation at the Remington Contemporary Art Gallery in Toronto in 2015.